getsentry/sentry-java/docs/modules/android.rst

 .. sourcecode:: java

+    import com.getsentry.raven.Raven;

     // Send a simple event to the Sentry server Raven.capture("Error message");

-    // Set a breadcrumb that will be sent with the next event(s) Breadcrumbs.record(
+    // Record a breadcrumb that will be sent with the next event(s) Raven.record(
         new BreadcrumbBuilder().setMessage("User made an action").build()
     );